Neurological and Spinal Shock are Often Confused but They’re not the Same!

 Neurological Shock

-Definition: Neurological is a hemodynamic syndrome that resuls from a sudden loss of autonomic tone due to spinal cord injury.
+Definition: Neurological shock (aka: Neurogenic Shock) is a hemodynamic syndrome that results from a sudden loss of autonomic tone due to spinal cord injury.
+These are usually “high” on the spine, above T6 and these injuries cause an autonomic blockade.
+The loss of sympathetic response causes a reduction in the levels of catecholamines.

-Hemodynamic Changes: Spinal cord damage leads to autonomic nervous system disruption: The failure of the autonomic nervous system leads to innapropriate hypotension and bradycardia.
-Neurological shock is fundamentally circulatory in nature, affecting perusion and hemodynamic stability.
+Hemodynamic Changes: Spinal cord damage leads to autonomic nervous system disruption: The failure of the autonomic nervous system leads to inappropriate hypotension and bradycardia secondary to the reduction of catecholamines.
+The chronotropic and vasoconstrictive effects are lost.

 Spinal Shock